LRharlekin/total-ts-errors/readme.md

 npm run exercise
 ```

-## How to take the course
+## How to got through the material

-You'll notice that the course is split into exercises.
+The curriculum is split into exercises.
 Each exercise is split into a `*.problem` and a `*.solution`.

 To take an exercise:

 1. Run `npm run exercise`
 2. Choose which exercise you'd like to run.

 This course encourages **active, exploratory learning**.
-In the video, I'll explain a problem, and **you'll be asked to try to find a solution**.
 To attempt a solution, you'll need to:

 1. Check out [TypeScript's docs](https://www.typescriptlang.org/docs/handbook/intro.html).
 1. Try to find something that looks relevant.